 Once people join your team, on the Parsec for Teams admin page you can search for users based on email and click the three white dots next to their name to add them as an admin.
 Only the owner of the account (the original creator of the Team) can add people as admins, change seat count, and change billing details.

 It's simple.
 Just go back to the administrator panel and revoke their access.
 They will lose the ability to connect to the company's PCs.
 Any admin can do this.

-Installing Parsec for Teams on your office workstations can be done via the installation GUI or command line.
+Installing Parsec on your office workstations can be done via the installation GUI or command line.